dirtyhenry/dead-rooster-articles/2013/2013-03-15-peter-griffin-a-un-message-pour-vous.md

 {% youtube HasaQvHCv4w %}

-Aujourd'hui, on invite Peter Griffin, qui a quelque chose à dire au sujet de cette vidéo où Mick Jagger et David Bowie reprennent *Dancing in the Street* :
+Aujourd’hui, on invite Peter Griffin, qui a quelque chose à dire au sujet de cette vidéo où Mick Jagger et David Bowie reprennent *Dancing in the Street* :

 > That happened and we all let it happen.